oVirt/ovirt-site/source/documentation/community-guidelines.html.md

 *   To get started, follow the instructions for [working with oVirt Gerrit](working with oVirt Gerrit)
 *   When reviewing a patch, if you are unsure whether the code meets project standards, do not score the patch "-1" or "+1".
 *   In comments please be considerate toward the work which the patch submitter has done to submit the patch.
 *   For patch submitters: Please familiarise yourself with project coding conventions before submitting a patch.
+Here are the [Backend Coding Standards](Backend Coding Standards) for all the project parts.

 Coding conventions for [ VDSM](Vdsm Developers#Code_Style) are in the wiki, and are included in [ the Maven build process](Building oVirt Engine/IDE) for oVirt Engine.

 *These guidelines have been adapted from [the MeeGo Community](http://wiki.meego.com/Community_guidelines)*